-head: Speech from the Throne
+Speech From the Throne

-HER HONOUR: Fellow Albertans, it is my pleasure to welcome you to the Second Session of the 25th Alberta Legislature.
+Fellow Albertans, it is my great pleasure to welcome you to the Second Session of the 25th Alberta Legislature.
 It is again an honour to deliver the Speech from the Throne.

 To begin, I want to take this opportunity to express to Her Majesty Queen Elizabeth II and to all members of the royal family the heartfelt condolences of Albertans for the loss of Her Royal Highness the Princess Margaret, Countess of Snowdon.
 Throughout her life Princess Margaret showed a genuine fondness for Canada and Alberta.
-All Albertans were saddened to learn of her passing and share the sense of loss felt across the Commonwealth.
+All Albertans were saddened to hear of her passing and share the sense of loss felt across the Commonwealth.

 While Albertans mourn for Princess Margaret, they are also remembering the late Hon.
 H.A.
 "Bud" Olson.
 His Honour, who passed away earlier this month, served with grace and dignity as Alberta's Lieutenant Governor from 1996 to 2000.
-He also served Alberta for many years as a member of the House of Commons and earned several distinctions through his lifetime for his many achievements on behalf of the province and the nation.
+He also served Alberta for many years as a Member of the House of Commons and earned several distinctions throughout his lifetime for his many achievements on behalf of the Province and the nation.
 To Mr. Olson's family and to those who knew him, I extend the condolences of all Albertans.

 In memory of Her Royal Highness and His Honour I ask you to join me in a moment of silent prayer and remembrance.
+(A moment of silence was observed.)
 Thank you, ladies and gentlemen.